VKCOM/statshouse/website/docs/guides/edit-metrics.md

 <img src={Description} width="800"/>

 You can [edit the graph name](view-graph.md#2--graph-name) to customize the look of the dashboard or the graph view without changing the name of the metric itself.
+You [cannot rename a metric](create-metric.md#can-i-rename-a-metric).

 ## Aggregation